Shafter Lake, Texas: History

-Located in north central Andrews County, the town developed as part of the early 20th century land boom in West Texas.
+Located in north central Andrews County, the town developed as part of the early 20th-century land boom in West Texas.
 A local businessman, J.F.
-Bustin, convinced the firm Pierce and Powers to found a town on the north shore of the lake.
-Shafter Lake, a small, shallow alkali playa lake, lies fifty feet below the elevation of the surrounding land.
-The town's original name was Salt Lake, later it and the lake were renamed after the army officer who had discovered the lake in 1875, William R. Shafter.
+Bustin, convinced the firm Pierce and Powers to found a town on the north shore of a shallow alkali playa lake lying fifty feet below the elevation of the surrounding land.
+The town's original name was Salt Lake.
+Later it and the lake were renamed after the army officer who had discovered the lake in 1875, William R. Shafter.
 Shafter Lake was platted in August 1907 and by early September had become a busy village.

 The early years of the town were its most successful.
-Through 1910 the village continued to grow and prosper.
+Through 1910, the village continued to grow and prosper.
 One of the most ardent supporters of Shafter Lake was the editor of the local paper, the Shafter Lake Herald.
 James T. Cumley's editorials were sprinkled with nothing but praise for the upstart community.
 His edits boasted of the area's rich soil and the recreation potential of Shafter Lake.
-He also published some of the kind feedback that visitors to Shafter Lake had uttered.
+He also published some of the favorable feedback that visitors to Shafter Lake had uttered.
 Cumley distributed thousands of copies of the Herald across America and especially throughout the Midwest.

-Scarcely a month after the town was platted wagon trains of freight could be observed leaving for Lubbock.
+Scarcely a month after the town was platted, wagon trains of freight could be observed leaving for Lubbock.
 Still others could be seen hauling in lumber from Midland for new home construction in Shafter Lake.
-Some wagon trains and their requisite wagoneers would stop and rest in the village before heading further south.
-Within two months the town had over 50 new homes and a school was preparing to open.
-The same year as the town's foundation saw the opening of the Shafter Lake post office, its first postmaster was Bert M. Irwin.
-Rumors abound during 1907 of the Llano Estacado, Mexico and Gulf Railroad coming into and through the town.
-Surveyors did arrive in Shafter Lake and the rail line was scheduled for completion in 1909 but only one mile was ever graded.
+Other wagon trains and their requisite wagoneers would stop and rest in the village before resuming their journey.
+Within two months, the town had over 50 new homes and a school was preparing to open.
+The year of the town's founding saw the opening of the Shafter Lake post office; its first postmaster was Bert M. Irwin.
+Rumors abounded during 1907 of the proposed Llano Estacado, Mexico and Gulf Railroad between Dalhart and Chihuahua City, Mexico with headquarters in Shafter Lake.
+Surveyors did arrive in Shafter Lake and construction was scheduled to begin in 1909, but only one mile was ever graded.

-Shafter Lake reached its zenith in 1910 when its population reached 500, it had a bank, three churches, a school, a general store, a blacksmith and two hotels.
-The year of its peak also saw the beginning of its decline.
+Shafter Lake reached its zenith when its population reached 500 in 1910, but it began to decline soon afterward.
+It had a bank, three churches, a school, a general store, a blacksmith and two hotels.